John Morrison (Montana politician): Montana State Auditor

-Morrison served as Montana State Auditor and Insurance and Securities Commissioner from 2001–2008.
+Morrison served as Montana State Auditor and Insurance and Securities Commissioner from 2001 to 2008.
 He promoted and implemented Insure Montana, a small business health insurance pool with discounted premiums paid for by an increase in the tobacco tax.
 Morrison had been advocating the use of increased tobacco tax revenue to reduce health insurance premiums since 2002.
 Insure Montana won national awards, and became a model for the premium assistance provisions of the Affordable Care Act.
 Morrison also drafted Montana's Initiative 155 (I-155) and led the campaign that created Healthy Montana Kids, which instituted a broad reform and massive expansion of children's health coverage.
 In the first year of operation, it brought over $200 million in new federal matching dollars into Montana and covered 10,000 additional children.
 Healthy Montana Kids now covers more than half of the children in Montana.

 As Insurance Commissioner, Morrison banned "discretionary clauses" in group health and disability insurance plans and successfully defended the ban at the U.S. Court of Appeals for the 9th Circuit in Standard Ins.
 Co v.
 Morrison, 584 F. 3d 837 (2009).
 Through the National Association of Insurance Commissioners (NAIC), Morrison led passage of a similar model law that has been adopted in more than a dozen states, including New York, California, Michigan, Illinois, and Texas.
 Morrison also led NAIC opposition to Association Health Plans and fraudulent health insurance.

 Morrison chaired the Health Insurance and Managed Care Committee and the Market Regulation and Consumer Affairs Committee of the National Association of Insurance Commissioners, as well as the NAIC's September 11 emergency task force.
 As the NAIC's International Vice Chair for Asia, Morrison helped establish the relationship between U.S. and Chinese insurance regulators and, with the US Trade Representative, represented the U.S. in the US-China Insurance Dialogues, WTO Doha Round, in Hangzhou, PRC.

 After leaving office, Morrison was appointed by the Pennsylvania Insurance Commissioner to replace former Surgeon General Dr. C. Everett Koop on the boards of the Senior Health Care Oversight Trust and the Senior Health Insurance Company of Pennsylvania (SHIP) and chaired both boards in 2011.
 Morrison also serves on and has been vice-chair of the board of the Center for Health Policy Development, the parent organization of the National Academy of State Health Policy.